unternet-co/unternet.co/docs/web-applets/reference/applet-frame-element.md

 ### AppletFrame.applet

-Provides access to the `Applet` instance that represents the connection to the embedded applet.
+Provides read-only access to the `Applet` instance that represents the connection to the embedded applet.

 #### Value